pcan/node-stomp-protocol/README.md

 server.listen(9999, 'localhost'); // 5) Listen for incoming connections
 ```

-As in the client example, you can also use a listener class constructor accepting a `StompClientSessionLayer` parameter:
+As in the client example, you can also use a listener class constructor accepting a `StompServerSessionLayer` parameter:

 ```Typescript